kb-dk/doms-installer/README.md

 The version of Vagrant shipping with Ubuntu 16.04 is 1.7.4.
 Snapshot functionality in vagrant itself requires 1.8.1.
 If you need this install vagrant yourself.

+Note:  For now, use the VirtualBox GUI to restore snapshots.  "bootstrap.sh" is not properly written to reprovision the virtual machine as invoked with "vagrant snapshot restore".

 Outside vagrant:
 ===